-Waterproofing Requirements and Protection
+Waterproofing Requirements And Protection

 It is a code requirement to apply a damp proofing treatment in many Canadian provinces to the exterior of basements.
 The builder is also required to install perforated plastic drain pipe near the footing to carry water away from the foundation, but these are not always effective.
-The drain line can be crushed during the back fill process, plus they can clog quickly with silt, water, and roots.
+The drain line can be crushed during the backfill process, plus they can clog quickly with silt, water, and roots.

 The paints and films are used to increase hydrostatic pressure and decrease the potential for leaks.
 The advancements in technology associated with paints has significant implications.
 In recent years, paints, sealers, and waterproof coatings are better than ever before.
 Some foundation waterproofing compounds are designed to be applied on the exterior of the foundation wall, while others are meant for interior applications, but with the same goal of establishing an impermeable barrier to water.

-Technique Problems and Solutions
+Technique Problems And Solutions

-Unfortunately, these basement waterproofing techniques have their own challenges which can hinders their levels of success.
+Unfortunately, these basement waterproofing techniques have their own challenges which can hinder their levels of success.
 By holding water back, there is a major buildup of hydrostatic pressure that occurs against the basement wall, as well as the thin membrane or coating.
 This water, under high pressure, can lead to bowing or buckling of the foundation walls.
 This can cause cracks that become the initial leakage points.